mkapur/sab-2021-doc/_main.knit.md

 ### Northwest Fisheries Science Center West Coast Groundfish Bottom Trawl Survey{#nwcbo}

 The WCGBT Survey has maintained a consistent stratified random-grid survey design over the period 2003-2019, including depths from 55-1,280 m [@bradburn_2003_2011].
 WCGBT data are used to estimate a relative index of abundance for several groundfish species including sablefish, which are captured in a high proportion of survey hauls over most of the west coast shelf and slope depths.
 The survey design divides the U.S. West Coast into $\sim$ 13,000 adjacent cells of equal area.
 Typically, four chartered industry vessels conduct tows in randomly selected grid cells as they travel from north to south during one of two passes from late-May to mid-October.
 The design therefore incorporates both vessel-to-vessel differences in catchability and variability associated with selecting a relatively small number ($\sim$ 700) of cells from the large population of possible cells.
+The WCGBT Survey encounters sablefish in a high percentage of tows, which leads to confidence intervals which are relatively small and consistent year-to-year; this is the case for other highly-encountered species such as Petrale Sole.
 Note that the WCGBT Survey is not permitted to access the Cowcod Conservation areas in southern California.
-Additionally, there were only two vessels used in 2019 and three in 2013, with one of the three that year unable to complete its survey pass due to government shutdown.
+Additionally, there were only two vessels used in 2019 and three in 2013, with one of the three that year unable to complete its survey pass due to a government shutdown.
 No survey occurred in 2020 due to the Covid-19 pandemic.

 The data were analyzed using the Vector-Autoregressive spatiotemporal Model (VAST; @thorson_comparing_2017, @thorson_guidance_2019) available within the
 [https://github.com/James-Thorson-NOAA/VAST](VAST) R package following the same procedure as was done in 2019 (Figure \ref{fig:WCGBTindexcompare}).